Kinesiology & Athletics

 PE 142 Training for Mountaineering1

-This course is part-one of the mountaineering series we offer.
-This course is designed to help students develop the fitness, endurance and mental fortitude it takes to successfully break into the realm of mountaineering.
-Students will develop and execute training plans while gaining first-hand exposure to winter mountaineering environments.
-This course will also address nutrition considerations, physiology of altitude and gear considerations as we prepare for our culminating capstone climb at the end of the semester.
-This course is to be taken in conjunction with PE 196, Introduction to Mountaineering.
+This course is part-one of the mountaineering,course series we offer.
+This course is designed to,help students develop the fitness, endurance and,mental fortitude it takes to successfully break,into the realm of mountaineering.
+Students will,develop and execute training plans while gaining,first-hand exposure to winter mountaineering,environments.
+This course will also address,nutrition considerations, physiology of altitude,and gear considerations as we prepare for our,culminating capstone climb at the end of the,semester.
+This course is to be taken in,conjunction with FW 143, Introduction to,Mountaineering, and there is an additional fee,that includes access to mountaineering gear for,the semester, travel costs, overnight,accommodations, and most food for the capstone,climb.

 PE 143 Ballet I2